minoda-lab/universc/README.md

 To add further support for other technologies or troubleshoot problems, please submit an Issue to the GitHub repository: https://github.com/TomKellyGenetics/universc/issues

+Please submit [issues](https://github.com/TomKellyGenetics/graphsim/issues) on GitHub to report problems or suggest features.
+[Pull requests](https://github.com/TomKellyGenetics/graphsim/pulls) to the `dev` branch on GitHub are also welcome to add features or correct problems.
+Please see the [contributor guide](CONTRIBUTING.md) for more details.

 ### Requesting new technologies

 Where possible, please provide an minimal example of the first few lines of each FASTQ file for testing purposes.